layik/layik.github.io/README.md

 This readme.md file serves both Layik's GitHub Pages and the [Repo](https://github.com/layik/layik.github.io)

 This microblog is created without much Jekyll.
-Jekyll powers `gh-pages` therefore will all I can to add minimal meta-code in here.
-Here is the header in article "about.md"
+Jekyll powers `gh-pages`, will do my best to keep minimal meta-code in here.
+You too can create your blog this way.
+Here is the header in article "about.md".
 ```yml
 ---
 permalink: /bash.html